 0900 until approximately 1700.

 All course materials including a comprehensive Red Cross First Aid manual to take away.
-Lunch and morning and afternoon tea.
+Morning and afternoon tea.

 Course Overview: Basic introduction to first aid with specific emphasis on CPR, bleeding, shock, burns and drowning